 - During the winter and early spring of 2015, TennesseeWorks partnered with the Department of Labor to host two community conversations focused on how best to equip employers to hire and effectively support people with disabilities in integrated, competitive jobs.

 - We invited communities across the state to apply to host their own “community conversations” with support of TennesseeWorks team members and partners.
 Our original goal was to support at least three community teams, but we received so many stellar applications, we ended up choosing seven diverse communities to support.
 They extend across all regions of our state, and incorporate rural, urban, and suburban communities.
-These communities will hold their first community conversations the summer and fall of 2015.
-Check back as we add more info for each community!
+These communities held their first community conversations the summer and fall of 2015.